Skip to main content

 Be ready to share your proof of insurance.

 A proof of insurance or COI is a vital document that plays a critical role in business insurance.
 It serves as proof of your company's financial protection, builds trust with clients and partners, and helps you comply with contractual and regulatory requirements.
+When you show someone a COI for the policy you purchased from THREE, they know your business is protected by a nationally recognized brand and a reliable business insurance provider.

 By understanding the importance of COIs, the process for obtaining them, and the potential consequences of not having one readily available (breach of contract, lost business, etc.), you can ensure that your company is always prepared to demonstrate its commitment to risk management and seize opportunities without unnecessary delays.

 If you have questions about COIs, our small business advisors are happy to assist you.
 Call us at 1-800-507-4495, Mon.–Fri.
 8am–9pm ET.
+You can also learn more about business insurance in general with the various resources we provide online.

-Get a QuoteAbout the Author
+Get a Quote

 Brandon Lockhart